verlok/verlok.github.io/_posts/2020-11-11-capping-image-fidelity-2x-minimize-loading-time.md

 ## Capping image fidelity

-Standing to the analysis on a [Twitter mobile app change](https://blog.twitter.com/engineering/en_us/topics/infrastructure/2019/capping-image-fidelity-on-ultra-high-resolution-devices.html), capping image fidelity to 2x leads to a big improvement in terms of download speed, and no perceivable quality loss for your users.
+According to the analysis on a [Twitter mobile app change](https://blog.twitter.com/engineering/en_us/topics/infrastructure/2019/capping-image-fidelity-on-ultra-high-resolution-devices.html), capping image fidelity to 2x leads to a big improvement in terms of download speed, and no perceivable quality loss for your users.

 > Images in timelines on ultra-high resolution devices now load roughly 33% faster while using 1/3rd less data, and with no visible quality change.